 All the automated checking in the world still can't stop a user clicking on a message

-FastMail checks SPF, DKIM and DMARC on all inbound mail.
+Fastmail checks SPF, DKIM, DMARC, and ARC on all inbound mail.
 Passing or failing these checks only alters a message's spam score; we do not outright reject mail, only mark it as more or less suspicious.
 We add a standard Authentication Results header to all received mail explaining the results of the authentication checks.

-SPF, DKIM, DMARC domains at FastMail: outbound mail
+SPF, DKIM, DMARC, and ARC at Fastmail: outbound mail

 We publish a relaxed SPF policy and DKIM-sign all outbound mail from our domains.

 If you have a custom domain, you can set your SPF, DKIM and DMARC policy on your DNS screens.
-We have instructions if you host your DNS with us, and instructions if you use another DNS provider, you need to publish the correct records at your DNS provider.
+We have instructions if you host your DNS with us.
+If you use another DNS provider, you need to publish the correct records at your DNS provider.

-FastMail domains have a DMARC policy of none: report, but don't change deliverability.
-This allows users to send mail using our domains from anywhere, for legacy reasons.
+deliverability.
+This allows users to send mail using our domains from anywhere, for legacy

 In the future we will publish a